sunlijie-msu/Geant4_PXCT2021/readme.txt

 3) ./tele vis

+Location on my laptop:
-VMware can also use these files.
+VMware Ubuntu can also use these files.

 cdp
 cd /home/sun/app/PXCT-build